 - Clean Rag.
 Have several of these near you for general cleaning, drying, oiling, and wax-related tasks.

 - Cleaning Brushes.
 Have a few brushes in different shapes and sizes for you to access the difficult-to-reach parts of your bike to remove debris.
-An old toothbrush could also work perfectly.
+An old toothbrush could also work correctly.

 - Chain Degreaser.
 Use a bike-specific degreaser to clean the gummy parts of the chain.
 Avoid turpentine or kerosene since they would corrode your bike’s paint.

-Alternatively, you can get a bike cleaning kit which has all the different types of brushes you’ll need, bike cleaner, chain degreaser and rags.
+Alternatively, you can get a bike cleaning kit that has all the different types of brushes you’ll need, bike cleaner, chain degreaser, and rags.

 2. Keep the Drivetrain Clean and Well Lubed